amarlearning/youtube-timeline-generator/README.md

 ### Building the Docker Image

-First, you need to build the Docker image for the project.
+First, you have to build the Docker image for the project.
 Navigate to the project's root directory and run the following command:

 ```bash
 docker build -t llm-video-timeline:dev .